 Beaver Builder offers both free and paid versions to its users.
 However, the freemium version includes limited features and functionalities.
 I recommend using the Beaver Builder premium versions for professional usage.

-Beaver Builder has divided its pricing plans into three different categories:
+Beaver Builder has divided its pricing plans into four different categories:

 - Costs $99 per year.
 (Offers a 40% discount on yearly renewal)